icebaker/ruby-nano-bots/README.md

       user-identifier: ENV/OPENAI_API_USER_IDENTIFIER
 ```

-Check the Nano Bots specification to learn more about [how to build cartridges](https://icebaker.github.io/nano-bots/#/README?id=cartridges).
+Check the Nano Bots specification to learn more about [how to build cartridges](https://spec.nbots.io/#/README?id=cartridges).

+Try the [Nano Bots Clinic (Live Editor)](https://clinic.nbots.io) to learn about creating Cartridges.

 ## Providers